-- version (str) a cannonical semantic version of the forcefield, default 1.0.0 - strict (bool, default=True) If true, perform a strict validation of the forcefield XML file - greedy (bool, default=True) If True, when using strict mode, fail on the first error/mismatch - backend (str, default="gmso") Can be "gmso" or "forcefield-utilities".
+- xml_loc (str) Path to the forcefield xml.
+The forcefield xml can be either in Foyer or GMSO style. - strict (bool, default=True) If true, perform a strict validation of the forcefield XML file - greedy (bool, default=True) If True, when using strict mode, fail on the first error/mismatch - backend (str, default="forcefield-utilities") Can be "gmso" or "forcefield-utilities".
 This will define the methods to load the forcefield.